taataa/tapspace/docs/api/v2/index.md

 - target, the measured element
 - areaPx, the element area in viewport square pixels.
 - areaRatio, the element area relative to the viewport area.
-- depthPx, is the target depth to camera represented in viewport pixels.
+- depthOnCamera, is the target depth to camera in viewport pixels.
+- depthOnViewport, a number, in viewport pixels.
 - dilation, a number, the scaling factor, pxOnView per pxOnLocal.
-- distancePx, a distance to camera represented in viewport pixels.
+- distanceToCamera, a distance to camera represented in viewport pixels.
-- depthOnViewport, a number, in viewport pixels.
 - distanceToViewport, a number, in viewport pixels.
 - visible, boolean and true if the element or parts of it are visibly within the viewport or approximately close of being visible.